Community Keyboards – featuring all that’s best from the King of Instruments.

 About Community Keyboards and Ian Wolstenholme

-For almost four decades I have been fortunate to produce and present in multi-media, news, views, interviews and music from the popular organ and keyboard world.
+For four decades I have been fortunate to produce and present in multi-media, news, views, interviews and music from the popular organ and keyboard world.
 Personally, I like to take it a stage further and describe the genre as “all things from the King of Instruments in all its guises” – for that’s what the organ truly is.

 Our programmes – including Community Keyboards – are available as a listen again option on the Oldham Community Radio website – and for ease, the entire back catalogue of Community Keyboards editions are available here or by visiting the “Editions” link in the menu.
+Don’t forget to check out a selection of “from the archives” programmes too!

 Whether you are a seasoned professional performer, home hobby player, or just enjoy listening to good music, I hope you find a friend in Community Keyboards.
 Please feel free to comment anytime below.